The Fred Hollows Foundation: Indigenous Australia

 In February 2008, the foundation committed up to A$3 million to build an eye clinic in Alice Springs, Australia.
-By April 2010, this clinic had not been built with criticism that the Australian Government were relying on a charity to build the clinic.
+By April 2010, this clinic had not been built, with criticism that the Australian Government were relying on a charity to build the clinic.
 The Minister for Indigenous Health, Warren Snowdon, said the foundation was best placed to provide the eye clinic service.

 Accreditation

 The foundation is a member of the Australian Council for International Development (ACFID), and is also a signatory to the ACFID code of conduct that "defines standards of governance, management, financial control and reporting with which non government development organisations (NGDOs) should comply."

-Australia's overseas aid agency, AusAID, has accredited The Fred Hollows Foundation, and as such The foundation is eligible to receive funding from the Australian Government for overseas aid programs.
-According to AusAID "the accreditation process aims to provide AusAID, and the Australian public, with confidence that the Australian Government is funding professional, well-managed, community-based organisations that are capable of delivering quality development outcomes."
+Australia's overseas aid agency, AusAID, has accredited the foundation, and as such the foundation is eligible to receive funding from the Australian Government for overseas aid programs.

 Awards and recognition

-The Fred Hollows Foundation has consistently been named one of Australia's Top 5 Reputable Charities.
+The foundation has been named one of Australia's Top 5 Reputable Charities.
 The foundation was named 2013 Australian Charity of the Year and was recognised by The Global Journal as one of the world's top 50 NGOs.